 Physicians' Education Resource®, LLC is approved by the California Board of Registered Nursing, Provider #16669 for 6.75 Contact Hours.

-Acknowledgment of Commercial SupportThis activity is supported by educational grants from AbbVie, Astellas, Ferring Pharmaceuticals, Inc., Genomic Health, Inc. and Medivation, Inc.
+Acknowledgment of Commercial SupportThis activity is supported by educational grants from AbbVie, Astellas, AstraZeneca, Exelixis, Inc., Ferring Pharmaceuticals, Inc., Genomic Health, Inc., Medivation, Inc., a Pfizer company, and Merck Sharp & Dohme Corp.

 The Congress will focus on key clinical topics in the management of genitourinary malignancies, including prognostic/predictive markers in care, proactive methods to mitigate predictable treatment-related side effects, optimal use of chemotherapeutic strategies, androgen-deprivation therapies, targeted therapies, radiopharmaceuticals, and immunotherapies, as well as explore emerging data on various combinations and sequences of treatment strategies currently undergoing clinical trial evaluation.
 The Congress continues to evolve and expand its coverage of some of the fastest moving areas in the management of genitourinary malignancies.
 To that end, there will be an expanded focus on bladder cancer and renal cell carcinoma, given recent practice-changing developments that continue to alter the therapeutic landscape in these fields of care.
 Key questions concerning the application of landmark clinical trial data on emerging targeted and immunotherapeutic options, as well as the application of emerging biomarkers for these tumors, will be answered during expanded sessions on these topics.